Carol Propper

 Dame Carol Propper DBE FBA is Professor of Economics at Imperial College Business School, Professor of Economics of Public Policy at Bristol University, and Professor of Health Economics at Monash University.
 She is also a senior research associate with the Nuffield Trust, and has served on the Economic and Social Research Council Research Grants Board.

 She is the current President of the Royal Economic Society and a member of French President Macron's expert commission on major economic challenges.
+She also serves as a member of the Council for Science and Technology.
 Her work focuses on economic factors in health care reform, and she has served as an economic advisor to the National Health Service (England).

+Propper was awarded her PhD from the University of York in 1988 with a thesis titled 'The demand for and use of private health insurance in the UK and the costs of NHS waiting lists.'

 Honours

 Propper was appointed Commander of the Order of the British Empire (CBE) in 2010 for her services to social science and Dame Commander of the Order of the British Empire (DBE) in the 2021 New Year Honours for services to economic policy and public health.

 In 2014, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 She was also elected as an international fellow of the National Academy of Medicine in 2018.